 Due to the Covid-19 pandemic, last year we repurposed our Community Benefit Programme and added savings made on business travel to meet the urgent needs of the communities who host our projects – donating £39,050 to organisations fighting poverty, loneliness and supporting education.
 This included foodbanks, a care home to provide iPads to residents enabling them to speak to their loved ones, a baby bank providing essentials to new families experiencing poverty, and a local school to support home learning.

-With round five included, we’ve awarded 41 grants to 33 buildings, totalling close to £120,000.
+With round five included, we’ve awarded 41 grants to 33 buildings, totalling over £120,000.
 These improvements save 68 tonnes of carbon dioxide each year.